an overview of traffic and user activity on your network. This view

-Top users who generate traffic (with a drill down into the
+traffic with a drill down into the bytes, content, threats, and

-Displays an overview of the threats on the
+of the threats on the network.
+It focuses on the top threats—vulnerabilities,

-viruses, hosts visiting malicious domains or URLs, top WildFire
+spyware, viruses, hosts visiting malicious domains or URLs, top

-submissions by file type and application, and applications that
+WildFire submissions by file type and application, and applications

-use non-standard ports.
-The Compromised Hosts widget in this tab
+that use non-standard ports.
+The Compromised Hosts widget supplements

-with better visualization techniques; it uses the information from
+detection with better visualization techniques.
+It uses the information

 an aggregated view of compromised hosts on your network by source